adrien-fichet/versions-watch/README.md

 [![Build Status](https://api.travis-ci.org/sniksnp/versions-watch.svg?branch=master)](https://travis-ci.org/sniksnp/versions-watch)

 ### How to add a new version
+If the new version can be retrieved using SimpleVersionParser :
+  1.1 Add a new item to the 'configurations' map in src/main/java/main/Conf.java 1.2 Add the expected version to the 'expectedVersions' map in src/test/java/parsers/ExpectedVersions.java 1.3 Launch src/test/java/TestFilesUpdate to update the HTML test files (and add the new one) 1.4 Launch tests and fix them
+Else :
-1. Add a new SimpleVersionParserConfiguration to src/main/java/main/Conf.java OR add a new VersionParser implementation in src/main/java/parsers
+  1.1 Add a new VersionParser implementation in src/main/java/parsers 1.2 Manually download the HTML test file
-2. Add a new version parser test in src/test/java/parsers (based on a local test file instead of a remote website)
-3. Setup a new Route in src/main/java/main/Main.java
+  1.2 Add a new version parser test in src/test/java/parsers 1.3 Setup a new Route in src/main/java/main/Main.java Then :
-4. Add a new version parser image in src/main/resources/static_files/im
+  2. Add a new version parser image in src/main/resources/static_files/im
-5. Add a new item to the 'versions' variable in src/main/resources/static_files/load_versions.js, in the right category
+  3. Add a new item to the 'versions' variable in src/main/resources/static_files/load_versions.js, in the right category

-### TODO
+### Versions list
 - [x] debian
 - [x] git
 - [x] subversion